PasseckerLab/Neurokraken-book/states.md

-# States and Task Progression
+# States - Structuring task steps

 This chapter is currently in development and will be added soon